technopagan/adept-jpg-compressor/README.md

 [![Beach JPEGMini](images/05-05-satchel-jpegmini.jpg)](https://raw.github.com/technopagan/adept-jpg-compressor/master/images/05-05-satchel-jpegmini.jpg)
 JPEGMini achieves 25.48% smaller filessize on the leather satchel image.
 Again, this comes at a cost of reduced visual quality: the leather texture in the foreground, esp. on high contrast areas such as the belt or the handlebar, becomes blurry and loses contrast.

-## Known Issues

- * Currently, Adept handles images of large dimensions poorly.
-While it compresses an image of e.g. 500x400 pixels very well (gain > 10%) and maintains good visual quality, it actually creates an even larger output image than the original when dealing with sizes of >1.5 megapixels.
-So while you can already deploy Adept for smaller website images today, do not run it on high resolution images yet.
-This is an aspect of Adept that will be addressed ASAP.
- * Images with high noise ratios, such as the famous [Lenna](https://en.wikipedia.org/wiki/Lenna), the de facto standard test image for image processing algorithms, will not compress well with Adept without configurating the threshold value.
-Otherwise, too few areas of the image will become compressed for the filesize to be reduced significantly.
-An automagic pre-assessment of incoming images to dynamically change the threshold value is already in [Adept's Issue Tracker](https://github.com/technopagan/adept-jpg-compressor/issues).
- * Runtime for Adept greatly changes with input image size, tile-size and available hardware.
-While small images of e.g. 500x400 take only 1s to process successfully, running Adept on high-megapixel images will take >20s - combined with the lack of success on such large images (see above).

 ## Contributors

 In alphabetical order: